Norman Lindsay Gallery and Museum: Purchase by the Lindsay family

 In 1946 the property was connected to the town water supply, leading to the construction of Norman's first fountain, the seahorse.
 This fountain had running water before the house was connected.
 In that same year the wall between the dining room and the nursery was removed and the ceiling was renovated, creating the dining room as it is now.
 It was in this year also that drawing room was redecorated, with the painting recesses and gold wallpaper being removed, and the lounge suites recovered.

 By 1949, the etching studio was no longer in use, due to the change in direction Norman had taken with his art, and so the seven-acre block and the studio were transferred to Jane's name.
 She consequently designed extensions to the studio for a house and commissioned Clarrie and Mick Stratton to build it.
 The cottage was constructed from locally quarried sandstone, and it was completed in 1950, as well as flagged paths and terraces.
 Jane Lindsay lived there, on and off until about 1956 when she and her husband Bruce moved to Hunters Hill.

 At this time a septic system was installed at Jane's new house, and later at the main house.
 By this time the washing machine at the main house was located in the bathroom, indicating that the laundry was no longer in use.

 In 1956 Rose moved to Hunters Hill with Jane and did not live at Springwood again.
 Late in the 1950s, when Norman was living alone; a bushfire came through and destroyed the shed complex.
 Soon after this, the painting studio began to leak so Norman moved into the house.
-From the late1950s onwards he used the house as a virtual studio: keeping the model boats in the bedroom, using the courtyard for carpentry, cutting mounts in the sleepout and using the dining room for painting, writing and living.
+From the late 1950s onwards he used the house as a virtual studio: keeping the model boats in the bedroom, using the courtyard for carpentry, cutting mounts in the sleepout and using the dining room for painting, writing and living.
 The spare bedroom he used for sleeping.

 In 1968 Norman installed his final statue, a fountain with the figure of a reclining woman.
 This statue was constructed in the courtyard and lifted by a crane to its current position.
 By this time, Norman had decided that he wished to bequest the property to the National Trust of Australia, and consequently began making changes to the building, which continued, into 1969.
 These changes were the initial stages of the property's conversion to a gallery and museum.
 With the help of Harry McPhee, the "Sleep-out" was extended to the front wall and totally enclosed, with the addition of a counter for the use of a shop.
 The drawing room underwent major changes with the installation of Fluorescent lights and the blocking off of the windows and the French doors.
 Lindsay remained living on the property until his death in 1969, aged 91.
 The oil painting studio has been preserved as it was at the time of his death with unfinished oils and materials.